 Nonischemic priapism often goes away with no treatment.
 Because there isn't a risk of damage to the penis, your doctor might suggest a watch-and-wait approach.
 Putting ice packs and pressure on the perineum — the region between the base of the penis and the anus — might help end the erection.

 Surgery might be necessary in some cases to insert material, such as an absorbable gel, that temporarily blocks blood flow to your penis.
 Your body eventually absorbs the material.
-Surgery might also be necessary to repair arteries or tissue damage resulting from an injury.
+You might also need surgery to repair arteries or tissue damage resulting from an injury.

 Preparing for your appointment